Create a new scan (full configuration)

 URL field

 Enter the URL where the scan should start.
-For web APIs, there is no "starting" URL, so simply enter any valid URL in the domain of the service you want to scan.
+For web APIs, there is no "starting" URL; enter any valid URL in the domain of the service you want to scan.

 Scan the demo site